tylerkohlhaas/tylerkohlhaas/README.md

 - 👋 Hi, I’m @tylerkohlhaas
-- 👀 I’m interested in data science, data visualization, and machine learning.
+- 👀 I’m interested in web dev, data analytics, and data visualization.
-- 🌱 I’m currently learning Python, SQL, and Tableau
+- 🌱 I’m currently learning React and Python
-- 📫 Reach out if you're interested in talking about any or all of the above :)

 <!---
 tylerkohlhaas/tylerkohlhaas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.